Global well-posedness and stability of the inhomogeneous kinetic wave equation near vacuum: Introduction

-by taking the Wigner transform of the solution to \eqref{cubic NLS free space} for Gaussian initial data exhibiting randomness at a scale $\sim\epsilon$ with an envelope at a scale $\sim 1$, in the weak nonlinearity-high frequency limit $\lambda,\epsilon\to 0$.
+of the solution to \eqref{cubic NLS free space} for Gaussian initial data exhibiting randomness at a scale $\sim\epsilon$ with an envelope at a scale $\sim 1$.
+Upon rescaling to the kinetic time, the solution of \eqref{KWE} is asymptotically described by $W^\epsilon[u](t,x,v)$ in the weak nonlinearity-high frequency limit $\lambda,\epsilon\to 0$.
+Roughly speaking, the Wigner transform provides a measure of the amount of energy of $u$ (in $L^2$) localized in phase space at position $x$ and frequency $v/\epsilon$.

-Regarding the rigorous derivation of the inhomogeneous (KWE), the first rigorous result justifying a derivation of a 3-wave inhomogeneous kinetic wave equation from dispersive dynamics was recently obtained by Ampatzoglou, Collot and Germain \cite{inhomogeneous}, who derived the inhomogeneous (KWE) up to an arbitrarily small polynomial loss of the kinetic time scale for dispersion relations close to Laplacian and quadratic nonlinearities.
+Regarding the rigorous derivation of the inhomogeneous (KWE), the first rigorous result justifying a derivation of a 3-wave inhomogeneous kinetic wave equation from dispersive dynamics was recently obtained by the author in collaboration with Collot and Germain \cite{inhomogeneous}, who derived the inhomogeneous (KWE) up to an arbitrarily small polynomial loss of the kinetic time scale for dispersion relations close to Laplacian and quadratic nonlinearities.
+In the stochastic setting, where time-dependent forcing is permitted in the equation, Hannani, Rosenzweig, Staffilani, and Tran \cite{Staf inho} have made contributions to the study of a KdV-type equation, reaching the kinetic time, while recently Hani, Shatah and Zhu \cite{Hani-Shatah-Zhu} studied inhomogeneous turbulence for Wick NLS.
 Up to the author's knowledge, well-posedness of the inhomogeneous (KWE) has not been addressed in the past, and this is the aim of present paper.